rrubaszek/Compiler/README.md

     commands
 END
 ```
-- Variables and Declarations
-All variables must be declared in the declarations section before they can be used.
+- All variables must be declared in the declarations section before they can be used.
 The declarations section appears before the BEGIN keyword in both the main program and procedures.

-- Arrays
-Arrays are declared using range notation: array_name[start:end]
+- Arrays are declared using range notation: array_name[start:end]

 - Commands
 The language supports the following commands:
-1. Assignment
+    - Assignment
 ```
 identifier := expression;
 ```
-2. Conditional statements
+    - Conditional statements
 ```
 IF condition THEN
     commands